ajr423/ajr423.github.io/night_stand.md

 <img src="wood_working/night_stand_bottom_drawer_left.jpg?raw=true"/>

-One the drawers were assembled, I needed to mount them to sliders.
+Once the drawers were assembled, I needed to mount them to sliders.
 The problem was, I had mount the sliders to something.
 I cut out a flat piece of plywood and secured it for the bottom drawer.
 <img src="wood_working/night_stand_bottom_slides.jpg?raw=true"/>

 For the upper drawer, I cut out two strips of plywood for each slider and attached them at the back of the shell and along the center divider.